Subword complexes via triangulations of root polytopes: Pipe dream complexes as triangulations of root polytopes

-The vertices of $\S(\pi)$ are in bijection with configurations of $1$ elbow and $|R(\pi)|-1$ crosses in $R(\pi)$.
+The vertices of $\S(\pi)$ are in bijection with configurations of one elbow and $|R(\pi)|-1$ crosses in $R(\pi)$, where $|R(\pi)|$ equals the number of entries in $R(\pi)$.
 Denote these vertices by $v_1, \ldots, v_k$.
 We define a map M from the vertices of the simplicial complex $\S(\pi)$ to the vertices of $\C(\pi):=\C(T(\pi))$.
-Recall that $\C(\pi)$ is the canonical triangulation of the vertex figure at $0$ of the root polytope $\P(T(\pi))$ and its vertices are in bijection with edges $(i,j)$ in the directed transitive closure of $T(\pi)$.
+Recall that $\C(\pi)$ is the canonical triangulation of the vertex figure at $0$ of the root polytope $\P(T(\pi))$ and by Proposition \ref{prop:cantriang} the vertices of the triangulation are in bijection with edges $(i,j)$ in the directed transitive closure of $T(\pi)$.
 The latter in turn are in bijection with the boxes of $R(\pi)$ by the map that takes a box to the edge $(i,j)$ if the E step below the box and in the boundary of $R(\pi)$ is labeled by $i$ and the N step to the right of the box and in the boundary of $R(\pi)$ is labeled by $j$.
-The map M is then defined analogously: consider a vertex of $\S(\pi)$.
-This can be seen as a sole elbow tile in $R(\pi)$.
-Map this vertex to the vertex of $\C(\pi)$ corresponding to $(i,j)$ if the box containing the elbow tile yields the edge $(i,j)$ in $T(\pi)$ (that is to the intersection of the ray pointing to $e_i-e_j$ and the hyperplane by which we intersect $\P(G)$ to obtain the considered vertex figure).
+The map M is defined analogously as follows. \begin{definition} Consider a vertex of $\S(\pi)$; this can be seen as a sole elbow tile in $R(\pi)$.
+M maps this vertex to the vertex of $\C(\pi)$ corresponding to $(i,j)$ if the box containing the elbow tile yields the edge $(i,j)$ in $T(\pi)$ (that is to the intersection of the ray pointing to $e_i-e_j$ and the hyperplane by which we intersect $\P(T(\pi))$ to obtain the considered vertex figure). \end{definition}

 \bt The map M described above respects the simplicial complex structure of $\S(\pi)$ and $\C(\pi)$.
 In other words, $\C(\pi)$ is a geometric realization of the subword complex $\S(\pi)$. \et

 \proof Since both $\S(\pi)$ and $\C(\pi)$ are pure simplicial complexes of the same dimension by Lemma \ref{dim} it suffices to show that the map M is a bijection on the facets of $\S(\pi)$ and $\C(\pi)$.
 This is proven in Theorem \ref{thm:bij}.